Imma-Syng/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that deletes a file
+script that deletes a directory